Welcome, dear readers to this overly long story. I hope you will enjoy the trip.

 The next line was just a thought in her head, silently waiting for the treatment which she would certainly receive.

 "Give us today our daily bread."

 This time, he kicked her but she bore it without a whimper escaping her throat.
-After the third kick she could swear that she tasted something metallic on her tongue.
-The other told him to stop.
-She wasn't useful being dead.
-The man agreed with a grunt and grabbed her chin, titling her head upwards.
+After the third kick, she could swear that she tasted something metallic on her tongue.
+The other one told him to stop while still holding her upright.
+She wasn't useful when she was dead.
+The man agreed with a grunt and grabbed her chin, tilting her head upwards again.

-"...Now would you tell me where you friends went?"
+"Are you ready to tell me, where you friends went?"